fdelia/speaklocal/README.md

 * Ok, testing works.
 But it's full of workarounds and not so intuitive.

+I find it a bit disappointing to waste that much time on stackoverflow and blog posts just to make tests work...
+In my opinion tests should work out of the box.

 * Long initial loading time: 4-6 seconds because of the meteor subscribtions.
 Haven't found a practical solution so far.
 * State change to `posts` (click on the home icon in the navbar) is a bit slow too.
 Main originator is a posts-query with sort(), which takes about 500ms.